-Pea and parsley soup
+Pea and Parsley Soup

 Using parsley instead of the more conventional mint gives this summer soup a deeper, slightly less sweet flavour.
 It’s great hot or cold.
 I like it garnished with a few whole peas – especially really small and sweet raw ones.
 If you have some pea shoots, they look beautiful scattered over the finished soup too.

-Servs 4
+serves 4

 Method